 Studies have shown that personalized product recommendations improve conversion rates and customer retention rates.
 As marketers accumulate more data available for utilizing data science and machine learning for target marketing, the importance and effectiveness of customized product recommendations in marketing messages have grown significantly.

 When building different marketing strategies, marketers can never know the idea is going to work or not.

 Typically, there is a lot of guesswork involved when coming up with new marketing ideas, and often there is a lack of tools, resources, or even motivation to test whether any of your marketing ideas will work.
-What if you spent lots of money on your new marketing campaign and it did not help you reach your marketing goal at all?
-What if you spent hundreds of hours refining your marketing message and it never attracted your prospects to engage with your marketing message?
+What if you spent lots of money on your new marketing campaign and it did not help you reach your marketing goal?
+What if you spent hundreds of hours refining your marketing message, and it never attracted your prospects to engage with your marketing message?